Gift Acceptance Policy

 - If a donor at any level requests not to be listed, we follow the guidelines given for handling exceptional situations (see below).

-Exceptional Situations: From time to time, the Chief Development Officer and the Chief Executive Officer may enlist the Executive Committee of the board to evaluate gifts given under non-standard circumstances.
-The Executive Committee will consult, as it deems appropriate, with the Chief Financial Officer, the Chief Development Officer, or legal counsel, to determine the suitability of accepting a particular gift.
-In evaluating these gifts, the Center will respect the aims and honor the guidelines expressed in this policy.
-Each year the Center will disclose the number of gifts it has accepted through this process, in its annual report.
+Exceptional Situations: From time to time, the chief development officer and the chief executive officer may enlist the executive committee of the board to evaluate gifts given under non-standard circumstances.
+The executive committee will consult, as it deems appropriate, with the chief financial officer, the chief development officer, or legal counsel, to determine the suitability of accepting a particular gift.
+In evaluating these gifts, Public Integrity will respect the aims and honor the guidelines expressed in this policy.
+Each year, Public Integrity will disclose the number of gifts it has accepted through this process, in its annual report.